MetaBeeAI/MetaBeeAI/README.md

 - Reviewer answers go in separate files

 ### 3. Cost Management
-- Use `gpt-4o-mini` for initial testing
+- Use `--config fast` for initial testing
-- Test with `--limit 1` before full runs
+- Use `--config balanced` for production runs
-- Monitor costs via `evaluation_cost` fields
+- Test with specific papers using `--folders` before full runs

 ### 4. Quality Assurance
 - Review edge cases to identify patterns